 oot Configuration

 Boot Sequence

 Boot Mode: UEFI only Displays the boot mode.

 Boot Sequence Displays the boot sequence.

+Secure Digital (SD) Card Boot Enable or disable the SD card read-only boot.

+By default, the Secure Digital (SD) Card Boot option is not enabled.

 Secure Boot

 Enable Secure Boot Enable or disable the secure boot feature.

 By default, the option is not enabled.

-Enable Microsoft UEFI CA Enable or disable the Microsoft UEFI CA feature.

-By default, the option is enabled.

 Secure Boot Mode Enable or disable to change the secure boot mode options.

 By default, the Deployed Mode is enabled.

 Expert Key Management

 Enable Custom Mode Enable or disable custom mode.

 By default, the custom mode option is not enabled.

 Custom Mode Key Management Select the custom values for expert key management.